ansible-collections/pravic/README.md

 ## Using this collection

-The `pravic.pravic` collection enables use of ansible-playbook to manage a set of resources which have been declared in a `resources.yml` file.
+The `pravic.pravic` collection enables use of ansible-playbook to manage a set of resources which have been declared in a playbook or in a YAML file.

 Given a `playbook.yml` file of: